 #What do Netflix error codes NW-2-5 and UI-800-3 mean?

 NW-2-5 indicates a network connectivity problem preventing your TV from reaching Netflix’s servers.
-UI-800-3 means the data stored on your device needs to be refreshed, and you should sign out of Netflix, restart your TV, then sign back in.
-Both codes are fixable without contacting Netflix support.
+UI-800-3 means the data stored on your device needs to be refreshed: sign out of Netflix, restart your TV, then sign back in.
+TVQ-ST-131 means a connectivity failure between your TV and Netflix’s content delivery network, and switching to Ethernet or resetting your router almost always resolves it.
+Both NW-2-5 and UI-800-3 are fixable without contacting Netflix support in the vast majority of cases I’ve seen.

 #Did Netflix stop working on older smart TVs?